-However, if you haven’t moved before, or if this is your first time moving a long distance, you may not know how to pack plants for moving the proper way.
+When you move with plants, one of the most exciting parts is getting to set them up in a new space!
+You get to find the perfect window, the perfect arrangement, and the perfect amount of light for all your blooms to live their happiest lives.
+However, if you haven’t moved with plants before, or if this is your first time moving them over a long distance, you may not know how to pack plants for moving the right way.
 Since packing plants is such a delicate task, it’s imperative that it’s done right.
 We’re here to help with a simple guide to plant-packing that will ensure all your houseplants arrive in one piece.

 Whether you’re driving your plants to your new home yourself or hiring movers to do the job, there are some basic precautions you can take to ensure your plants arrive safe and sound.
 As you plan, keep in mind that regulations regarding moving plants will vary from state to state and country to country.
 Follow the U.S. Department of Agriculture guidelines to help limit and prevent the spread of harmful insects and pests attached to foreign plants.